 Transport Analytics Lab is a platform for data driven research in the area of transportation.
 The Transport Analytics Lab consists of a number of research projects.
 All projects make use of large quantities of sensor data, which is processed and analyzed using computational algorithms.

 The need for accurate real-time traffic information is growing in almost all big cities around the world.
 One of these cities is Stockholm, recently named as the fifth most congested city in Western Europe.
 The purpose of the project is to assimilate the knowledge gained from the Mobile Millennium project at University of California, Berkeley and develop new methods for data fusion, one of the most challenging research areas in the transport community today.
 The data fusion methods will utilize the potential of each data source in order to improve estimations and predictions of the traffic state.
+Read more on the POST page.

 More information about the MMS project can be found on the Mobile Millennium Stockholm page.